rca0/js-bg-jobs/README.md

 # js-bg-jobs

-Using background jobs (tasks) with Node.js
+Using background jobs (tasks) with Node.js and Redis

 Libs:
 - express